-Tuition for 2014-2015
+Tuition for 2019-2020

 This total cost covers tuition as well as the use of the swimming pool, libraries, and attendance at certain College-sponsored lectures and concerts.
-It does not include dues and assessments for student organizations, transcript fees, the Examkrackers MCAT course, or educational and miscellaneous supplies.
+It does not include dues and assessments for student organizations, transcript fees, the Kaplan MCAT course, or educational and miscellaneous supplies.

 |Academic year (including summer biochemistry)

 - A commitment fee of $500 reserves a place for the new enrolling student and is due by the date indicated on the acceptance letter.
 Should the new student withdraw before first registration, the commitment fee is nonrefundable.
 For the continuing student, the commitment fee reserves a place at the College each semester.
 The commitment fee is used to cover any charges or fees not paid at the time of completion or withdrawal from the College.
 Any charges for damage to College property or unpaid student account balances will be withheld from the commitment fee refund.

 Tuition is paid in three installments.
 The first payment, which includes the cost of summer courses, is due on May 1.
 Fall tuition is due on August 1, and spring tuition is due on January 1.
 All checks should be made payable to Scripps College.
-Satisfactory arrangements for all financial obligations to the College and its offices must be made with the Treasurer’s Office before a transcript or certificate will be released.
+Satisfactory arrangements for all financial obligations to the College and its offices must be made with the Treasurer’s Office before a transcript may be released.

 A Post-Baccalaureate financial aid counselor is available to guide and advise our students, who are eligible for Federal Direct Stafford Loans and private educational loans for tuition, fees, room, board, books, supplies, personal, and living expenses.
 Students intending to apply for financial aid must complete the Free Application for Financial Aid (FAFSA).
 For detailed information regarding financial aid, please visit the Financial Aid website for Post-Baccalaureate students.